Guane

 Various places around the plaza sell local handicrafts.

-Realistically there's little to keep you here for more than a day.
+Realistically there's little in terms of attractions to keep you here for more than a day.
 If, however, you become particularly enchanted with the place and want to stay a night or two try the Hotel Santa Lucia de Mucuruva, set in a colonial house a couple of blocks from the central plaza.

-As mentioned in the Barichara section you have two options of getting to Guane; either walking the Camino Real, or taking the bus.
+As mentioned in the main Barichara guide you have two options of getting to Guane; either walking the Camino Real, or taking the bus.
 To get back to Barichara buses leave periodically (frequency varies) from Guane's central plaza.
 The trip takes about 10 minutes.

 New!
 Comments